1. Academic Validation

 Results: Synovial inflammatory cells were significantly decreased after the anti-TNF-alpha mAb treatment; conversely, the degree of synovial inflammation was significantly exacerbated by TNF-alpha administration.
 The levels of both IL-6 and TNF-alpha in sera were significantly increased by recombinant TNF-alpha administration, while TNF-alpha levels were unchanged by IL-6 administration.
 This suggests that TNF-alpha controls IL-6 production.
 Despite the profound changes in inflammation, we found no effects on bone and no articular cartilage damage was produced by TNF-alpha.

 Conclusion: This study provides strong evidence that TNF-alpha is a key molecule in the control of the inflammatory changes that occur in the RA synovium.
 In addition, TNF-alpha regulates IL-6 production.
-However, other inflammatory pathways independent of TNF-alpha may contribute to the bone and cartilage damage seen in RA.
+However, Other inflammatory pathways independent of TNF-alpha may contribute to the bone and cartilage damage seen in RA.

 Figures